-The wildlife of the Seychelles is one of its main attractions!
-There really is a lot of nature to see across the archipelago.
+The Seychelles islands are host to some of the most amazing wildlife.
 Historically, the flora and fauna of the archipelago suffered losses at the hands of the first human settlers and explorers in the eighteenth century – coastal and mid-level forests were felled, the majority of giant tortoises disappeared, and some species such as parakeet and black terrapin even dwindled as far as extinction.
 However, over time the islands recovered – and today the Seychelles is truly a haven for tortoises, birds, and a host of marine life, with an impressive number of conservation programmes!

 One of the success stories is that of the Aldabra giant tortoise.
 The species has made a remarkable comeback following kills and removals until as late as 1840.
 It was on the brink of extinction when scientists including Charles Darwin intervened, appealing for the tortoises to be conserved.
 Today the charming creatures inhabit many of the islands, some even in captive herds!
 With their splendid shells, stocky legs and amiable expressions, they are a joy to observe – and many islands offer opportunities for visitors to learn about ongoing efforts to preserve the gentle giants.